 - Member of RGCQ and Condo Marketing

-- We are qualified to deal with municipalities, insurance companies and the RBQ to address non-compliance issues.
-Count on us to operate according to the standards set forth by the National Fire Protection Association (NFPA), National Fire Prevention Code (NFC), National Building Code (NBC), the Régie du bâtiment du Québec (RBQ) and Quebec Public Security.
+- We are authorized to discuss with municipalities, insurance companies and the Committee on Standards, Equity, Health and Safety at Work (CNESST) in order to act upon situations of non-compliance where notice has been given.
+We act according to the National Fire Protection Association (NFPA), National Fire Prevention Code (NFC), National Building Code (NBC), the Régie du bâtiment du Québec (RBQ) as well as the Quebec public security.

 - Montreal métropolitaine (Montreal, Laval, Longueuil)